nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Use case resumes from step 1.

 * 2b.
-HelloFile detects the label entered to be invalid.
+HelloFile detects that the label entered is invalid.

     * 2b1.
 HelloFile prompts the user that the label entered is invalid.